simonheb/hanau-media/README.md

 because they have shitty search interfaces on their websites, which do not allow to search for older articles

 ## why don't you include newspaper/attack XYZ
-i am happy to do that. i am also happy if you do that. this project is open source. i would just suggest that if you add something to it indepently from me, than please consider also pushing your changes to this repository so that we can all discuss the results.
+i am happy to do that. i am even more  happy if you do that. this project is open source. i would just suggest that, if you add something to it indepently from me, to please consider also pushing your changes to this repository so that we can all benefit from it results.

-## how do you interact with each specific search interface and how do you treat different subjournals (spiegel plus, bento, etc.?)
+## how do you filter searches and how do you treat subjournals (spiegel plus, bento, etc.?)
 the different search interfaces require different ways of finetuning. this section provides a short overview of these measures.

 ### Spiegel